MartaGDC/Queering-the-map/README.md

 ## Analysis of the discourse and countries' characteristics

 ### Relationship between every characteristic of the countries and the discourse
+The folowing table shows the coefficients for those variables that show a statistically significant relationship with the discourse sentiment or emotionality, and the p-values for all the variables included.

 |                                | *Sentiment*                     |              | | *Emotionality*                  |             |
 ---------------------------------|:-------------------------------:|-------------:|-|:-------------------------------:|------------: